-The SWIFTNet PKI CA issues SWIFT Qualified Certificates to Subscribers as defined in section 1.3.3.
-Therefore, an organisation requesting a SWIFT Qualified Certificate must fulfil the necessary prerequisites to obtain SWIFT network connectivity.
+The SWIFTNet PKI CA issues SWIFT Qualified Certificates for Electronic Seals to Subscribers as defined in section 1.3.3.
+Therefore, an organisation requesting a SWIFT Qualified Certificate for Electronic Seals must fulfil the necessary prerequisites to obtain SWIFT network connectivity.
 This includes setting up a hardware and software configuration that allows connectivity on SWIFTNet, and offers a strong authentication mechanism, strong confidentiality and integrity protection, and a trusted communication channel for the Subscriber to communicate with SWIFT.